 - Click Save

-Now you can use Feature Code (91 by default) to call this Paging group and pick up a Paging call, more information in Feature Codes Admin Guide.
+Once created, you can use Feature Code (91 by default) to call this Paging group and pick up a Paging call.
+Find more information in Feature Codes Admin Guide.

 Or you can use Paging in a Dialplan context, more information in Dialplan applications Admin Guide.

-Starting from WMS 3.86 calls are no longer interrupted by Paging / Intercom; a user who is already on the phone, receives Paging / Intercom calls as a normal second incoming call.
+Calls are no longer interrupted by Paging / Intercom including all devices; a user who is already on the phone, receives Paging / Intercom calls as a normal second incoming call.
 This behavior can be changed via Dialplan Custom application.
 Check Dialplan applications Admin Guide for more information.